-I often am asked what rights undocumented immigrants have in the United States.
+I often am asked what legal rights undocumented immigrants have in the United States.
 Many assume they have no rights; however, all persons living in the United States, regardless of immigration status, have certain protections.

 In 1896, the U.S. Supreme Court held that, under the Fourteenth Amendment to the Constitution, all people living in the United States, including non-citizens, are entitled to equal protection under the law and cannot be deprived of life, liberty or property without due process of law.
 Wong Wing v.
 United States, 163 U.S. 228 (1896).
 Additionally, all persons physically present in the United States, regardless of immigration status, have the Fourth Amendment’s protection against unlawful searches and seizures and the Fifth Amendment’s privilege against self-incrimination.